Paper airplane icon

 There are a few other towns served by the Milan to Lake Como by train line including the small city of Como and Lecco further south on the East side of the lake as well as several towns north of Varenna such as Bellano.
 This means that these are also great spots to head to if you’re using public transport and doing a day trip.

-From Varenna and Bellagio there are also other ferry lines running the other side of the lake to Menaggio and Cadenabbia which again makes this section of the lake a perfect place to explore several areas in a short amount of time or as an idea spot to cut out a lot of extra driving.
-One reason Varenna is the most ideal of the day trips from Milan is how connected it is to many other areas of the lake as well as the trains from Milan to Lake Como.
+From Varenna and Bellagio there are also other ferry lines running the other side of the lake to Menaggio and Cadenabbia which again makes this section of the lake a perfect place to explore several areas in a short amount of time or as an ideal spot to cut out a lot of extra driving.
+One reason Varenna is the ideal of the day trips from Milan is how connected it is to many other areas of the lake as well as the trains from Milan to Lake Como.

 Have you ever done the Lake Como day trip from Milan or gone from Milan to Bellagio?